 Charging and Range

 The new 2020 model comes with a much-improved range due to the bigger 64kWh battery.
-The EV is still undergoing range testing but is expected to get around 230 miles per charge, which is nearly double the ‘real world’ range of the previous 2018 model.
+The electric car is still undergoing range testing but is expected to get around 230 miles per charge, which is nearly double the ‘real world’ range of the previous 2018 model.
 (We will update you with the official WLTP range when it is formally released later this year).

-This new Soul EV is built with plenty of gadgets and tech.
+This new e-Soul is built with plenty of gadgets and tech.
 Some of the features that will be available include 10.5 inch colour touchscreen with rear view monitor and parking guidance.
 The car has a 6-speaker audio system with the ability to connect your phone to the Apple Car Play and Android Auto, it also has wireless Bluetooth connectivity with voice recognition.
 It’s also equipped with Kia’s “Drive Wise” which includes assistance technology helping you have a safer drive on the road, assistance includes lane departure, forward collision and driver attention warnings.

 The ‘Designer Collection’ Version of the new model comes with a few extras including a sound system upgrade, heated front seats, wireless phone charging and power folding exterior mirrors.